jessicargleason/blog/blog/source/_posts/Reading-Refactoring-UI-and-Redesigning-BirthdayBot.md

 Some helpful advice I took from *Refactoring UI* included things like:

-* Giving things a lotof space and then scaling back the space until it feels right
+* Giving things a lot of space and then scaling back the space until it feels right

 * Using font weight and color to indicate importance or hierarchy even more than size

-* Using subtle patterns (like I have for BirthdayBot's background) and strips of color (like the light border on the top of my page) to add some visual interest
+* Using subtle patterns (like I have for BirthdayBot's background) and strips of color (like the light border on the top of BirthdayBot) to add some visual interest

 Tailwind helped too--using the colors and spacing that ships with Tailwind gave some structure to this site that is a bit too small to justify having its own custom design system.